 To stop the kerosene heater from smelling, you may:

-• Use only 1-k kerosene: Two grades of kerosene, 1-k & 2-k.
-1-k kerosene may be purer and less toxic that does not emit a strong odor, unlike the 2-k grade.
+- Use only 1-k kerosene: Two grades of kerosene, 1-k & 2-k.
+1-k kerosene may be purer and less toxic and does not emit a strong odor, unlike the 2-k grade.
 If one uses contaminated fuel or fuel that may not be recommended for the heater, one will experience kerosene smells throughout the house.

-• Clean out and dispose of old kerosene: While one might want to keep old and used kerosene for reuse purposes, it is essential to clean out and dispose of it because old kerosene can produce a strong smell that can also be harmful when inhaled for a long.
-Important to always get fresh and new kerosene in heaters and even cookers.
-The best way to keep the heater clean is to clean it out after each use if used frequently, or at least once a month if the heater is not in constant use.
+- Clean out and dispose of old kerosene: While one might want to keep old and used kerosene for reuse purposes, it is essential to clean out and dispose of it because old kerosene can produce a strong smell that can also be harmful when inhaled for a long.
+It is necessary to always get fresh and new kerosene in heaters and even cookers.
+The best way to keep the heater clean is to clean it after each use if used frequently or at least once a month if it is not in constant use.

-• Keep the heater in a well-ventilated space or room: Keeping the heater in an enclosed room lacks ventilation is very harmful.
-Aside from the carbon monoxide causing not escaping and creating odor, it will also be inhaled by household members, which will be hazardous health-wise.
+- Keep the heater in a well-ventilated space or room: Keeping the heater in an enclosed room without ventilation is very harmful.
+Aside from the carbon monoxide not escaping and creating odor, it will also be inhaled by household members, which will be hazardous health-wise.

-• Stabilize the burner in the heater: the burner in the heater must be sitting flat before being turned on; if not, the burner will produce a lot of smoke and horrible smells.
+- Stabilize the heater’s burner.
+The burner must be sitting flat before being turned on; if not, it will produce a lot of smoke and horrible smells.

-• Always clean the tank: Leaving kerosene in the tank without use tends to cause a smell, especially if someone takes the tank out and puts it into storage at the end of cold seasons.
-The old kerosene needs to be removed and disposed of using a small amount of fresh kerosene to clean the tank’s inside and drain that out before storing.
+- Always clean the tank: Leaving kerosene in the tank without use tends to cause a smell, especially if someone takes the tank out and puts it into storage at the end of cold seasons.
+The old kerosene must be removed and disposed of using a small amount of fresh kerosene to clean the tank’s inside and dtank’shat outrank’s storage.

-• Adjust, clean, and replace wick over time: Over time, dirt tends to stick to the wick, and carbon accumulation might form, so it is necessary to clean the wick from time to time.
-But if and when the wick gets too dirty, essential to change it completely.
+- outank’sclean and replace wick over time: Dirt tends to stick to the wick over time, and carbon accumulation might form, so it is necessary to clean the wick occasionally.
+But if and when the wick gets too dirty, it is essential to change it completely.

-Depending on the type of heater used, suitable to trim the wick to the correct height over time.
+Depending on the type of heater used, it is suitable to trim the wick to the correct height over time.
 After every use of the heater, get a wet rag and wipe the wick to remove any dust that may have settled.
-This is important because if too much debris is on the wick, it will lead to the inability of the wick to soak up the fuel effectively and lead to an odor coming from the heater.
+This is important because if too much debris is on the wick, it will not be able to soak up the fuel effectively and will lead to an odor coming from the heater.

 How Does a Kerosene Heater Work?